fossabot/filemeta/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+When you have the binary just run:

+    filemeta start

+And finally:

+    filemeta submit file hello.png

+Filemeta works best when running as a daemon on your machine because some plugins are requiring a bit of startup time.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://docs.filegraph.io/meta)_

 <p align="right">(<a href="#top">back to top</a>)</p>